Update Join us at our next Community Open House on Monday, March 2, 2026!

 Fall 2025 Pop-Ups

-We recently popped up at the Club Fair, Thursday, August 28th and the Professional Headshot Event, Thursday, September 18th.
+We popped up at the Club Fair (August 28) and Professional Headshot Event (September 18) for a second round of pop-ups.
 Thanks to all those who came by our booth to learn more about the Campus Plan!
 If we missed you, we hope to see you at a future engagement.

 Online Survey 2 – Built Form & Public Realm